 – control through money/material goods

-– positive reinforcement of a behaviour which is damaging to the child
+– positive reinforcement of a behavior which is damaging to the child

-Because parental manipulation can take on very subtle guises, when we were young we may not have been aware that we were being manipulated; we may only come to realize it, in retrospect, with the extra knowledge we have gained as adults.
+Because parental manipulation, by the mother, father or both, can take on very subtle guises, when we were young we may not have been aware that we were being manipulated; we may only come to realize it, in retrospect, with the extra knowledge we have gained as adults.

 If we have been significantly manipulated, it can give rise to various negative feelings such as :